-A minor complaint is the eight metre power cord.
+A minor complaint is the eight-metre power cord.
 This isn’t the shortest we’ve seen, but is considerably shorter than models like the Dyson Ball Animal 2.
-If you want to clean multiple rooms without changing plug socket, this may be an annoyance.
+If you want to clean multiple rooms without changing plug socket, it may be an annoyance.

 The 0.8 litre dust capacity is also relatively small.
 For comparison, the Dyson Ball Animal 2 has a 1.8 litre capacity, while the Shark NV601UKT provides 1.65 litres.
 The easy-to-empty design makes this less of an issue, but be prepared to empty the NZ801UKT regularly when cleaning your home.